Hot summer weather is no match for these refreshing Watermelon Margaritas. Easy to make at home for yourself or for your next backyard BBQ!

 - 2 ounces silver tequila

-- ½ ounce orange liqueur (such as Cointreau)
+- 1 ounce orange liqueur such as Triple Sec or Cointreau

 To make watermelon juice: